What Is a Brain Aneurysm?

 Although brain aneurysms sound alarming, most don’t cause symptoms or health problems.
-You can enjoy a long life without ever realizing that you have a brain aneurysm.
+You can enjoy a long life without ever realizing that you have one.

 - Nausea and vomiting

-- Loss of balance such as walking and normal coordination
+- Loss of balance in things like walking and normal coordination

 - Stiff neck